Table of Contents

 Seroquel can be a dangerous drug.
-It’s a very bad idea to mix it with other stuff, that could end real bad.
+Is it a very bad idea to mix it with other stuff, that could end really bad.

 Just heard of someone else on the news going to the ER after taking Seroquel with opiates.
 It’s a great med for withdrawals cause you’ll sleep.
 It’s great for its prescribed purposes.
 But don’t take it if your on drugs or even if you’re already coming down or you could lose your life.